sarahciston/codingcare/posts/guide.md

 What vocabulary do you use to describe its structure: Is it a secret society?
 A collaboratory?
 An elicit escape?
 Find ways to make your organization feel more fun than yet another meeting on your calendar.

+#### ~Mandated~ Welcomed enthusiasm

+Okay maybe not *mandated* but we like the approach of conferences like [bang bang con](https://bangbangcon.com/) that set a baseline of exclamations for everything, rather than needing to censor ourselves.
+They welcome joyful contributions, and it shows in the passion their presenters bring to their talks.
+So.
+Does my email have too many exclamation points, emoji, and gifs?
+Probably, but so what?

 [Back to top](#top)

 ## 5. We all have skills to teach each other